 To kickstart the Unit and to ground the work, we’re devising two four-day Democracy Story Labs.
 Coming together as co-conspirators we’ll be convening thought leaders, movement builders, technologists, journalists and whistle blowers from across civil society with storytellers from around the world.
 The task: to discuss what narratives we need now in this moment of global democratic crisis, and distill how we can implement impact with these stories.

-The first lab will be in London (November 27 - December 1, 2023), with a second lab in Q1 of 2024 in Brazil in partnership with Peri, a new cultural impact studio founded by our friend, Alessandra Orofino.
+The first lab will be in London (November 27 - December 1, 2023).
+The second lab will be in Rio de Janeiro (March 3 - 7, 2024) in partnership with Peri, a new cultural impact studio founded by our friend, Alessandra Orofino, with support from Luminate.

 Forging new collaborations between creatives, campaigners and strategists working on democratic renewal will be a critical part of the Lab.